roele/istats.widget/README.md

 ## Requirements

-As already mentioned the widget requires the installation of a Ruby Gem to work.
-Follow the following steps to install the gem.
+The widget requires the installation of a Ruby Gem to work.
+Installation of the Gem requires XCode Command Line Tools installed.
+Follow the steps to install the gem.

 1. Open the Terminal.app
+2. Issue the command `xcode-select --install`
 2. Issue the command `sudo gem install iStats`
-3. Issue the command `istats` and check for the output.
+3. Issue the command `$(which istats)` and check for the output.
 3. Done.